mattbocosoft/presentation-cocoapods/README.md

   - Updating dependencies
   - Removing dependencies

+Other forms of dependency management, like git submodules, are specific to source control.
+Consuming CocoaPods on the other hands works well across different types of source control (Git, SVN, Mercurial) or not at all.

 ##Disadvantages of CocoaPods

 It's important to also be aware of what you are losing as a developer by using CocoaPods instead of its alternatives.
 In my experience, the biggest drawback of CocoaPods as a consumer is the loss of control over dependency content.
 If the dependency is a black-box library (*.a) instead of an open-source library, then the developer never had this control in the first place.